SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord_controls.md

     <a name="create-message"></a>
     **Create Message** [*[Back to Top]*](#available-commands)
     Creates a new message and returns a message object.
     Your Discord Bot must have `SEND_MESSAGES` permission.
+    If you want to tag a specific user or a role, please refer to this [Message Formatting Documentation](https://discord.com/developers/docs/reference#message-formatting).

     | Box Name | Explanation |
     |-------|--------|